Google Anti-Trust Charges Soon?

 In the past 9 years, Google has been convicted by the European for monopolistic offenses and fined 8 Billion Euros.
 The EU is basically saying Google has generated 8 Billion in damages to the European economy.

 Now as US lawmakers scrutinize Google, the company could face charges of monopolizing or even attempt to monopolize under the Sherman Act.
 Some experts recently suggested Google could face a fine of up to $20 Billion.

 Google’s development of Adsense, Google Search, Android are only a few departments that make it impossible for other businesses to operate.
 As positive as its contribution has been, Google has become insensitive to customers and competing businesses.

 The end of the Google, Facebook, and Amazon triopoly could herald an era of entrepreneurialism, investment, and commerce.
-Yet for investors, the breakup could actually cause Google to get rid of its less profitable ventures, thus raising profits even more for shareholders.
+Yet for investors, the breakup could actually cause Google (and Facebook) to get rid of less profitable ventures, thus raising profits even more for shareholders.
 Some shareholders are advising Google to break up now.

-The despotic control they have over business, advertising, commerce, and innovation is tangible.
+The despotic control the big 3 have over business, advertising, commerce, and innovation is tangible.
 Try to advertise without paying a tidy sum to these 3.
 They grab the lions share of industry ad revenues.
 Facebook’s growth in advertising domination is now threatening Google (Facebook doesn’t share ad revenue with publishers), which FB will be facing their own monopoly charges.

 Ask anyone who has lost their Google search engine rankings (black box) how unfair this monopoly is.
 Or those who won’t adopt the Google amp network or develop according to Android system specs.
 It usually means going out of business, and that’s simply not right.
 The sheer weight of Google’s wealth means competing with them is unwise.